chiragpatel1229/Cryptographic-RBGs-Development-and-Analysis/README.md

 ## Conclusion

-This work contributes to the field of cryptography by providing a thorough examination of random bit generators.
+This work contributes to the field of cryptography by providing an advanced RBG and a thorough examination method of secure encryption keys.
 Whether leveraging classical algorithms or exploring quantum possibilities, understanding randomness is crucial for secure communication and data protection.

 #### To Explore my work, check the [RBG Algorithms by Chirag Patel](https://github.com/chiragpatel1229/Cryptographic-RBGs-Development-and-Analysis/tree/main/RBG_Algorithms_by_ChiragPatel) folder.
 #### Keywords: RBG algorithms, QRBG algorithms, NIST test suite